Women and religion: Christianity

-Apostle Paul is a great example in showing this as he worked, “side by side with them for the furtherance of the gospel,” but never himself appointed any women in roles of power.
-Women in the partriachal forms Christianity can be roughly summarised in the following quote: “Although, women are spiritual equals with men and the ministry of women is essential to the body of Christ, women are excluded from leadership over men in the church.”
+The Apostle Paul is a great example in showing this as he worked, “side by side with them for the furtherance of the gospel,” but never himself appointed any women in roles of power.
+Women in the patriarchal forms of Christianity can be roughly summarised in the following quote: “Although, women are spiritual equals with men and the ministry of women is essential to the body of Christ, women are excluded from leadership over men in the church.”
 However, there are many exceptions to that in other expressions, times, and forms of the Christian faith.
-Especially during the middle ages, abbesses were women of great authority and influence.
-They exercised spiritual authority not only over their nuns, but often ruled over monks as well in a double monastery.
+Especially during the middle ages, abbesses were women of significant authority and influence.
+They exercised spiritual authority not only over their nuns, but also over the monks at a double monastery.
 Whether the house was intended for women, men, or both, the abbess was always to be obeyed as the head of the house.
-From what history tells us, it is safe to conclude that the hierarchy of mainstream Christianity has benefitted women by putting them in places of authority over men, despite whatever cultural oppression some male leaders may have encouraged.
+From what history tells us, it is safe to conclude that the mainstream Christianity's hierarchy has benefitted women by putting them in places of authority over men.
+This is despite whatever cultural oppression some male leaders may have encouraged.

 Many Christians in mainstream denominations not excluding Methodists, Episcopalians, Presbyterians and others disagree with the idea that women should not have leadership positions.
 There are New Testament texts which exhort Christians not to discriminate between men and women; for one example, Galatians 3:28 "There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus."
 A small minority of women are also mentioned in the New Testament as probably holding leadership positions, such as Phoebe, Junia, Priscilla and a few others.
 Note that many translators dispute the meaning or degree of leadership in these references.
 Modern popular female preachers like Joyce Meyer, Paula White and Kathryn Kuhlman have had or have leadership roles in Church.
 It is also mentioned in the Old Testament that women such as Deborah and Huldah were Prophets.
 In the New Testament Philip was said to have four daughters who prophesied.

 Notably, Christians who believe in the veneration of saints hold the Virgin Mary in high regard.
 Catholic, Orthodox, and some other Christians believe that she is to be honoured and esteemed as the holiest and greatest of all created people.
 After the Holy Trinity, they honour her as the secondary paragon of holiness and goodness.
-Such Christians revere her with various and sundry titles, especially "Queen of Heaven".
-There is much to be said for a sect of a faith that venerates a woman as the greatest human being of all time, despite what any other sects of that religion may declare or do.
+As a result, they revere her with various and sundry titles, including "Queen of Heaven".
+There is much to be said for a sect of faith that venerates a woman as the greatest human being of all time.
+This is despite what other sects of that religion may declare or do.